 CCA has developed a payment policy program to provide guidance to providers on current coding and billing practices set by CCA.
 All payment policies are designed to assist providers with claim submission.
 All payment policies are guides in helping CCA make determinations on plan coverage and reimbursement.
-Payment policies will be consistently updated to ensure accurate coding and billing guidance following CMS Medicare/Medicaid and the Executive Office of Health and Human Services.
-CCA will follow additional guidance as deemed necessary in the development of all payment policies.
+Payment policies will be consistently updated to ensure accurate coding and billing guidance comply with requirements of CMS and the Massachusetts Executive Office of Health and Human Services.
 References to policy guidance are provided within all payment policies.
 Payment policies are located on the provider website under Policies and Guidelines: Payment Policies.